open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 ```

 Some of these operations represent calls that use well-known protocols like
 HTTP or database calls.
-For these, OpenTelemetry requires specific attributes
+For these operations, OpenTelemetry requires specific attributes
 to be set.
 The full attribute list is available in the Semantic Conventions in
 the cross-language specification.